fani-lab/OpeNTF/readme.md

 1) Bayesian [``bnn``](./src/mdl/bnn.py) where model's parameter (weights) is assumed to be drawn from Gaussian (Normal) distribution and the task is to not to learn the weight but the mean (μ) and standard deviation (σ) of the distribution at each parameter.
 2) non-Bayesian feedforward [``fnn``](./src/mdl/fnn.py) where the model's parameter (weights) is to be learnt.

-The input to the models is the vector representations for skills and the output is the vector representation for members.
+The input to the models is the vector representations for (_temporal_) skills and the output is the vector representation for members.
 In another word, given the input skills, the models predict the members from the pool of candidates.
-We support two vector representations:
+We support three vector representations:
 1) Sparse vector representation (occurrence or boolean vector): See preprocessing section above.
 2) Dense vector representation ([``team2vec``](./src/mdl/team2vec.py)): Inspired by paragraph vectors by [Le and Mikolov](https://cs.stanford.edu/~quocle/paragraph_vector.pdf), we consider a team as a document and skills as the document words (``embtype == 'skill'``).
 Using distributed memory model, we map skills into a real-valued embedding space.
 Likewise and separately, we consider members as the document words and map members into real-valued vectors (``embtype == 'member'``).
 We also consider mapping skills and members into the same embedding space (``embtype == 'joint'``).
 Our embedding method benefits from [``gensim``](https://radimrehurek.com/gensim/) library.
+3) Temporal skill vector represntation ([``team2vec``](./src/mdl/team2vec.py)): Inspired by [Hamilton et al.](https://aclanthology.org/P16-1141/), we also incorporate time information into the underlying neural model besides utilizing our proposed streaming training strategy.
+We used the distributed memory model of Doc2Vec to generate the real-valued joint embeddings of the subset of skills and time intervals, where the skills and time intervals are the words of the document (``embtype == 'dt2v'``).

 **Negative Sampling Strategies**